emersoncavalcanti/emersoncavalcanti/README.md

-### Olá, sou o Emerson Cavalcanti, sou Engenheiro de Software e desenvolvedor Full Stack com mais de 10 anos de experiência.
+### Hello, I'm Emerson Cavalcanti, I'm a Software Engineer and Full Stack developer with more than 10 years of experience.

-- ⚡ Já trabalhei com desenvolvimento WEB, Desktop e Mobile com as linguagens Java, C#, Delphi e PHP.
+- ⚡ I've worked with WEB, Desktop and Mobile development with Java, C#, Delphi and PHP languages.
-- 💻 Atualmente estou trabalhando com os frameworks Flutter e Laravel
+- 💻 I am currently working with Flutter and Laravel frameworks
-- 📚 Estou estudando Python e JS/TS
+- 📚 I'm studying Python and JS/TS
-- 📫 Contate-me no email: emersoncavalcantijd@gmail.com
+- 📫 Contact me at email: emersoncavalcantijd@gmail.com

 <div style="display: inline_block"><br>